How Dallas Area Rape Crisis Center Leads During Sexual Assault Awareness Month

 “This care does not happen by accident.
 It is built, trained, and sustained.”

-April is Sexual Assault Awareness Month, a time to publicly affirm what our community relies on every day: specialized, prepared care for survivors of sexual violence.
+April marked Sexual Assault Awareness Month, a time to publicly affirm what our community relies on every day: specialized, prepared care for survivors of sexual violence.

-At Dallas Area Rape Crisis Center (DARCC), survivor-centered response is not reactive.
+At Dallas Area Rape Crisis Center, survivor-centered response is not reactive.
 It is structured, trained, and ready.
-Our advocates are prepared.
-Our prevention educators are equipped.
-Our crisis response is steady.
-Survivors deserve care that can be found when it’s needed most.
+Our advocates remain prepared.
+Our prevention educators remain equipped.
+Our crisis response remains steady.
+Survivors deserve care that can be found when it is needed most.

-Throughout April 2026, we invite our community to move beyond awareness and into engaged support.
-When you show up, learn, give, and participate, you help sustain the infrastructure that keeps this care accessible and reliable.
+Throughout April 2026, our community came together to move beyond awareness and into engaged support.
+Through participation, education, advocacy, and generosity, supporters helped sustain the infrastructure that keeps this care accessible and reliable.

 If this care is purpose-built and steady, it requires steady support.